ustatennis/usta-connect/CONTRIBUTING.md

-# Contributing to Project Helix

-This project (like almost all of Project Helix) is an Open Development project and welcomes contributions from everyone who finds it useful or lacking.

 ## Code Of Conduct

 This project adheres to the Adobe [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to cstaub at adobe dot com.